jackreedjackreed/jackreedjackreed/README.md

 -  I graduated with BAs in Government and in Environmental Studies--now I'm learning to code!
 -  Received my Full Stack Web Developer Certification from Columbia University Engineering's Coding Bootcamp.
--  Focusing UI design rooted in approachable and playful design methodology
+-  Focusing on UI design rooted in approachable and playful design methodology.
 -  Shoot me an email at: ``w.jack.reed@mgmail.com``.

 ### Skills: